Riveranda/RsClick/README.md

 ### MouseClickEvent
 **Usage:**
 MouseClickEvent(button : str)
 **Parameters:**
 *button:* (String) The button you wish to press.
-Options are: "l", "left", "r", and "right". <br>
+Options are: "l", "left", "r", and "right".
 *releasedelay:* (List(Float, Float)).
 Represents the time in seconds between the button being pressed and released.
 By default a random float between.
 0824 and .223 will be generated.
-You may override this, and provide a new range for which this value to be calculated. <br>
+You may override this, and provide a new range for which this value to be calculated.
 *doubleclick:*(Bool) Default is False.
-If overriden to True it will double click. <br>
+If overriden to True it will double click.
 *hold:* (Float) How long you wish the button to be held down for.
-Please note if this value is set it will override the releasedelay randomization range.<br>
+Please note if this value is set it will override the releasedelay randomization range.
 ### MouseMoveEvent
 Please be aware this will instantly move the mouse, and if you are trying to avoid bot detection this is an absolutely terrible idea.
 **Usage**
 MouseMoveEvent(x, y)
 **Parameters**
-*x:* (Int) The x value of the screen to move the mouse to.<br>
+*x:* (Int) The x value of the screen to move the mouse to.
-*y:* (Int) The y value of the screen to move the mouse to.<br>
+*y:* (Int) The y value of the screen to move the mouse to.
 *relative:* (Bool) Defaulted to false.
-If overriden to true the mouse will be moved by x and y relative to the current position. <br>
+If overriden to true the mouse will be moved by x and y relative to the current position.
 ### KeyEvent
 **Usage**
 KeyEvent(key)
 **Parameters**
-*key:* (Str) The string representation of the key which you wish to press. "a", "esc", "enter", "alt" etc. <br>
+*key:* (Str) The string representation of the key which you wish to press. "a", "esc", "enter", "alt" etc.
-*releasedelay:* (Float) See above under MouseClickEvent.<br>
+*releasedelay:* (Float) See above under MouseClickEvent.
-*hold:* (Float) See above under MouseClickEvent.<br>
+*hold:* (Float) See above under MouseClickEvent.
 ### TypeEvent
 **Usage**
 TypeEvent("Message")